On the Size Control of the Hybrid Test for Predictive Ability: 1. Introduction

-This article is organized as follows.
-Section 2 lays out notation and describes the hybrid test as originally proposed by Song (2012).
-Section 3 presents the main result of the properties of the hybrid test.
-Section 4 presents the modified hybrid test and its formal properties.
-Section 5 explores the Monte Carlo simulations of the hybrid test and the modified one.
-Lastly, Section 6 concludes.
-The proofs of the formal results are included in APPENDIX B.
+This article is organized as follows. \hyperref[sec:setup]{Section 2} lays out notation and describes the hybrid test as originally proposed by Song (2012). \hyperref[sec:body]{Section 3} presents the main result of the properties of the hybrid test and proposes the modified hybrid test with its formal properties. \hyperref[sec:montecarlo]{Section 4} explores the Monte Carlo simulations of the hybrid test and the modified one.
+Lastly, \hyperref[sec:conclusion]{Section 5} concludes.
+The proofs of the formal results are included in \hyperref[sec:appendixB]{Appendix B}.